KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-details.md

 ![Editing xml directly](EditingSvgIcon.png)

 A more flexible solution is available by using CSS-styling.
-For this to work the SVG must have a style-element with the id **current-color-scheme**.
+For this to work the SVG must have a style-element with the `id="current-color-scheme"`.
 Before the graphic is rendered this element gets replaced by a style containing classes where the color attribute is set to the corresponding system color.
 Currently the following classes are defined:
 * ColorScheme-Text
 * ColorScheme-Background
 * ColorScheme-Highlight